robertmand/FAIR-DaSH/_episodes/ep3.md

 - (R1.1) meta(data) are released with a clear and accessible data usage licence
 ---
 ### Access to the data
-As a researcher, when you plan your research project, you have to determine who can have access to your data, how you will provide the access and under what condition.
-You do not need to wait after data collection to start thinking about the access to your data.
+When you plan your research project, you have to determine who can have access to your data, how you will provide the access and under what condition?
+You should not wait after data collection to start thinking about the access to your data.
+A good staring point is to consider what are different types of data access?
-To start writing your acces plan, first we will explain to you what are different types of data access, what is the best for you and how to write your data access plan

 ###### Types of access
 **there are four types of data access as explained by [RDMkit](https://rdmkit.elixir-europe.org/sharing#what-should-be-considered-for-data-sharing):**